We learn through play

 Any parents who would like to volunteer in the classrooms please speak to a member of staff to see if this can be arranged.

-This term the children will be learning through though their interest in the seasons and their community special occasions. for more information click on links below or go to classrooms.
+This term the children will be learning through though their interest following the seasons and special times in their community and personal special occasions.